ollita7/kiwi/README.md

 ## Middlewares
 1. You can create middleware to execute activities before and and after the execution of an action.
 For example to enable cors we use a specific middleware that is in charge to add the http headers for that.
+Its important to execute next if you want that the flow continue executing.
+In other case the flow finish and you must do something with the response, if you dont do anything the client never gets a response.
 Below is a sample that execute before any action.
 	```javascript
 	import { IMiddleware } from '../src/middlewares/middleware';